vibeeshK/Twitter-US-Airline-Sentiment-using-ULMFiT-model/README.md

 # General-domain LM pretraining
-The model was pre-trained using Wikitext-103 which is consisting of 28,595 preprocessed Wikipedia documents and 103 million words [2].
+The model was pre-trained using Wikitext-103 which is consisting of 28,595 preprocessed Wikipedia documents and 103 million words.

 # Target task LM fine-tuning
 Regardless of how complex the general-domain data used for pre-training is, the target task data would typically come from a different source.
 Therefore, we fine-tune the language model on target task results.
 This stage converges more quickly, provided a pre-trained general-domain LM, as it only needs to adjust to the idiosyncrasies of the target data, and it enables us to train a robust language model even for small datasets.